AmI-2019/AmI-2019.github.io/sponsor.md

 #### Technical Partners ####

-#Technical partners support students' teams with material and share advanced knowledge with them.
+Technical partners support students' teams with material and share advanced knowledge with them.

-#For the **2019 edition** we want to express our gratitude to:
+For the **2019 edition** we want to express our gratitude to:

-#{% include partner-list.html %}
+{% include partner-list.html %}
 ---
+-->
 #### Sponsoring the course ####

 If you are interested in the Ambient Intelligence course, consider becoming a sponsor!